kyeett/restful-diff-detector/README.md

 1. ~~Serve gRPC interface to clients~~

 ## Maybes
+6. Debian package per application
-6. Use this lib for generating JSON patches instead of changes. http://jsonpatch.com/
+4. Use this lib for generating JSON patches instead of changes. http://jsonpatch.com/

 # Lessons learnt (not related to application)